-Many Orthodontists will allow a payment plan option to pay for your braces and most Health Insurance providers will provide a rebate on the cost of braces which should cover most of the initial outlay (please consult your provider for more information).
+Many Orthodontists will allow an interest-free payment plan option to pay for your braces and most Health Insurance providers will provide a rebate on the cost of braces which should cover most of the initial outlay (please consult your provider for more information as these vary greatly by policy).
 In some cases, varying types of braces can have better rebates and therefore what initially may seem like the cheapest option may not be the cheapest long-term.
-Discussing all of these options with your Orthodontist and Health Insurance provider will help you to accurately determine what exactly your out of pocket costs will be.
+Discussing all of these options with your Orthodontist and Health Insurance provider will help you to accurately determine your exact out of pocket cost over the lifetime of your braces.

 Firstly, there are a couple of different options for braces depending on lifestyle choices – Traditional Metal braces, Ceramic braces, Lingual braces, and Invisalign.
 Each of these options works toward straightening the teeth but uses a different technology to do so, resulting in different costs and time of wear.

 Being the cheapest option, the cost of Traditional Metal braces is approximately $5000 (your final price will be determined by your Orthodontist, please discuss on your initial consultation to confirm your pricing).
 Wearers also have the option to add coloured elastics at an added cost however traditional metal braces are the most reliable type of braces and should not require additional expense apart from regular Orthodontist check-ups during wear.

 Ceramic braces, also known as “White braces,” are similar in style to traditional metal braces, however they are made of a ceramic material and therefore give them the white colour – and make them less visible for the wearer.
 While they are more discreet in colour, ceramic braces are not as strong as metal braces and are larger in size which can decrease comfort – however many people are happy to exchange the slight change in comfort for a less obvious option.

 Lingual braces are made of either metal or ceramic materials and are hidden behind the teeth on the tongue side, so that they are not visible on the outside of the teeth.
 Many patients, particularly adults, request braces that cannot be seen and Lingual braces have this as an advantage.
 Lingual braces require more technology to fit them to the mouth and therefore have a higher cost, and can be anywhere from $6000 – $11,000 for a full set (your final price will be determined by your Orthodontist, please discuss pricing on your initial consultation to confirm your pricing).

-Once your braces have been removed, you may be required to have a plate fitted which may also be at an additional cost.
+Once your braces have been removed, you may be required to have a plate or night-time mouthguard fitted which may also be at an additional cost.
 Sometimes wearers will need an additional amount of time or need another set of braces or repairs, and these costs have not been factored into the above approximations.
 Again, your Orthodontist will confirm your exact pricing at your initial consultation.